its-rajesh/Deep-Learning/README.md

 # Deep-Learning
-The set of codes written in Assignments, LABs and Projects for the course CS671 Deep Learning
+The set of codes written for the course CS671 Deep Learning

 1) Classification Tasks using Perceptron & FCNN